Introduction

 Give Yourself Permission

-Strategic quitting isn’t failure.
-It’s focus.
+Strategic quitting is not failure.
+It is focus.

 Building on Strengths